LarsNorlander/dev-diary/seven-something-in-seven-weeks.md

 ### 12:38 PM

 Got to finish up the first day of Haskell.
 I've got to say, the language is looking really nice for me.
 Admittedly, I've seen Haskell before but I never got to appreciate it till I saw the functional languages that came before it.

+## August 14, 2018

+### 6:32 PM

+Just got home from a long trip to the Swedish Embassy.
+I'll see if I could muster up the strength to do something today later.